JakeFlasher/stackedit-app-data/ChampSim Dev.md

 > 1. A correlation heatmap is created for each of the benchmark (spec06, spec17, GAP) after summarzing the difference from results across all trace files.
 > 2. *IPC_variation* and *Simulation_Speedup* is found to be strongly correlated (~0.9) for all 3 benchmarks
 	> 2.1 Maybe train a learning model to correct the IPC value according to speedups?
+	> 2.2.
+According to 2.1, in order for the learning model to work well, we need to keep track of the vanilla_trace simulation time everytime we encounter a new trace, which is totally nonsense.
 ## Normalization of differences
 >  1. [Bottom to top explanation of the Mahalanobis distance?](https://stats.stackexchange.com/questions/62092/bottom-to-top-explanation-of-the-mahalanobis-distance)
 >  2.  [z-score vs min-max normalization](https://stats.stackexchange.com/questions/547446/z-score-vs-min-max-normalization)